OpenShot/openshot-qt/doc/titles.rst

 the Title menu (located in the main menu of OpenShot) to launch the Title Editor.
 You can also use the keyboard shortcut :kbd:`Ctrl+T`.

+Titles are simply vector image files with transparent backgrounds (``*.svg``).
+OpenShot comes with many easy-to-use templates, but you can also create your own or import new templates into OpenShot.
+These templates allow you to quickly change the text, font, size, color, and background color.
+You can also launch an advanced, external SVG editor for further customizations (if needed).
+Once the title is added to your project, drag and drop the title on a Track above a video clip.
+The transparent background will allow the video below it appear behind the text.

 Overview
 --------